Greek in Australia explained

 Characteristics

-The Greco-Australian dialect is a phenomenon whereby certain words in the Greek language are replaced by Hellenised versions of English words.
-Although the exact number of speakers is unknown, researcher Anastasios Tamis suggests that the dialect is mostly spoken by second- and third-generation Greeks, however many first-generation Greeks and Greek immigrants to Australia have also adopted the dialect.[2]
+In the Greek language of Australia certain Greek words are replaced by Hellenised versions of English words.
+Although the exact number of speakers is unknown, researcher Anastasios Tamis suggests that the dialect is mostly spoken by second- and third-generation Greeks, however many first-generation Greeks and Greek immigrants to Australia have also adopted the dialect.

 Although the words brought into the dialect have English roots, these words were Hellenised in order to agree with modern Greek grammar rules.
 For example, the Greek word for "The book" is "Το βιβλίο" (To vivlío).
 In the Greco-Australian dialect, it is commonly referred to as "Το μπούκο" (To boúko).
 The additional omicron was added at the end to make it a neuter noun, allowing it to agree with Greek grammatical rules.
 Most adopted English words are neuter nouns in Greek.[2]